 '''

 SELECT COUNT()

 FROM Account

 WHERE Name LIKE 'a%'

-'''

-'''

 SELECT COUNT()

 FROM Contact, Contact.Account

 WHERE Account.Name = 'MyriadPubs'

 '''

-For COUNT (), the query result size field returns the number of rows.
+For COUNT (), the size field of the QueryResult object returns the number of rows retrieved in the query.
 The records field returns null.

-Note the following when using COUNT ():
+Note the following when using COUNT():

-- COUNT () must be the only element in the SELECT list. - You can use COUNT () with a LIMIT clause. - You can't use COUNT() with an ORDER BY clause.
-Use COUNT(fieldName) instead. - You can't use COUNT () with a GROUP BY clause for API version 19.0 and later.
-Use COUNT (fieldName) instead.
+- COUNT () must be the only element in the SELECT list. - The number of rows returned by COUNT () includes null values that match the filtering conditions of the query. - You can use COUNT() with a LIMIT clause. - You can't use COUNT() with an ORDER BY clause.